4rund3v/learningReact/README.md

 ## Fundamentals of Javascript

 - Variables : Use of var, let, const keywords for variable scope.
 - Functions : normal functions and the arrow functions and its syntax
 - Objects : the basic dictionary, with its this method explained.
 - this: this and its uses, object(this) binding
 - class: Basic class and inheritance examples.

 ## React Basics

 - Components
 - Routers
 - Links & Nav Links
+- Component life cycle methods

 ## Projects

 - [x] Shopping Cart total calculator
 - [x] Local Movie App
 - [ ] Dashboard App
+- [ ] Music App